madanyc/workfront-learn.en/help/workfront-proof/proof-workflows/understand-and-create-proof-workflows.md

 ---
 title: Understand proof workflows as part of project timelines
-description: Learn what information to gather to create a proof workflow and the difference between basic and advanced proof workflows in [!DNL Adobe Workfront].
+description: Learn what information to gather to create a proof workflow and the difference between basic and advanced proof workflows in [!DNL  ].
 activity: use
 feature: Workfront Proof
 type: Tutorial